 - And while no vaccines currently exist for invasive non-typhoidal Salmonella (iNTS) disease, the surveillance field work of Kenya Medical Research Institute’s Salmonella Project team, Dorit Karegi Gitari, Samuel Kariuki, and Meshak Ongari, is helping make the case for the future development of vaccines against iNTS disease.
 For five years (2013-2018), this team worked tirelessly to map and treat iNTS disease in Nairobi’s Mukuru settlement by conducting household surveys, tracing patients to their homes, and educating community members on how to prevent waterborne diseases.
 Because of their work, the global health community is now better prepared to take on iNTS disease.

 While we often don’t hear about or see these heroes on a daily basis, their consistent and trusted work is at the core of all typhoid control and prevention efforts.
 Their actions in their communities have the most direct impact on changing behaviors, encouraging vaccination, and ensuring the vaccine reach those who need it most.
-We had the honor of celebrating these vaccine heroes at the conference in March; we celebrate them again this World Immunization Week; and we will continue to celebrate them in an upcoming blog series.
+We had the honor of celebrating these vaccine heroes at the conference in March 2019; we celebrate them again this World Immunization Week; and we will continue to celebrate them in an upcoming blog series, Prevention in Action.
 We need these local vaccine heroes—and many, many others—to make vaccines work!